Acceleration, Volunteering & Enrichment

 Online Learning: Acceleration and Flexible Pacing

-RELEASED JULY 2020: NEW – Free parent resource on full grade acceleration, published by the Gifted Education Family Network and Gifted Unlimited, LLC.
+We are pleased to offer you our parent resource on full grade acceleration, published by the Gifted Education Family Network and Gifted Unlimited, LLC.
 Learn about research recommendations can help educators and parents determine whether a grade skip – also called full grade acceleration – may be in a student’s best interest.
 Sources and links for further reading are included.
 Get the free PDF.

 “It may be counterintuitive, but the present situation actually poses an unusual opportunity to serve these kids better than many have been served in regular classrooms.
 They could be learning more right now when they’re not twiddling their cognitive thumbs sitting through lessons pitched too low for them and enduring painful efforts by regular teachers to differentiate instruction in ways that benefit them as well as the strugglers.”— Commentary: “Want more Doctor Faucis?
 Ensure that smart kids get educated, too.”
 Chester E. Finn, Jr., The Fordham Institute, 4/15/2020